Mayuresh999/Projects/TPS July 2022 Kaggle Cometition/readme.txt

 This is the First Kaggle Competition I've participated in.
-The Score for notebook will be updated
+The Score for notebook was 0.7018.